If you are a local student you may be eligible.

 The course brings together a three way relationship between Students, their Employer (Industry) and Melbourne Polytechnic.
 This enables the student to be supported by both Melbourne Polytechnic and the employer to allow the student to meet all assessment requirements of their training.
 Working closely with large and small Residential and Out of Home Care providers across Victoria, Melbourne Polytechnic can ensure all course material is current and applicable to the practice of students and the expectations of employers.

 At Melbourne Polytechnic, you will learn to support children and young people with complex trauma and learn about trauma-informed care, providing primary residential care and managing behaviours of concern.
 Developed in collaboration with the Residential and Out of Home Care sector, industry training providers and the Centre for Excellence in Child and Family Welfare, Melbourne Polytechnic was the first TAFE to offer this course to Victorian residential carers.

 Supporting an industry model of delivery for students currently working in Residential and Out of Home Care, we deliver this training via Melbourne Polytechnic’s online learning environment, Moodle with either face-to-face or virtual classroom experiences.

-Remote learning with 4 days face-to-face Virtual Classroom.
+An option of face to face classes held at the Preston campus or Virtual class delivery via Zoom.
 Must complete a minimum of 177 workplace hours working with a minimum of 3 children/young people.

 You will be assessed in a variety of ways both in the classroom and in the workplace.
 Methods include online learning, on-the-job demonstrations of skills and knowledge, in class activities and written tasks.